JaneEye: A 12-nm 2K-FPS 18.9-$\mu$J/Frame Event-based Eye Tracking Accelerator: Experimental Results

-Compared to GPU and mobile processor implementations, our ASIC demonstrates 48,700× better energy efficiency than Jetson Xavier and 3,280× better than Snapdragon 845, while maintaining competitive accuracy.
-Against the only comparable ASIC \cite{tan2025toward}, we achieve 60\% higher frame rate with only 48\% more energy consumption, resulting in superior overall efficiency.
+Compared to GPU and mobile processor implementations, our ASIC demonstrates 35,450$\times$ better energy efficiency than Jetson Xavier and 3,280$\times$ better than Snapdragon 845, while maintaining competitive accuracy.
+In comparison to the only comparable ASIC~\cite{tan2025toward}, we achieve a 60\% higher frame rate with only 48\% more energy consumption, resulting in superior overall efficiency.

 The 567 GOP/s/W computational efficiency enables real-time processing within tight power budgets, making JaneEye suitable for integration into next-generation XR wearables where battery life remains a critical constraint.